rexresearch

 incorporating a wheel generally indicated at 50 of the type

-illustrated in FIGS. 1, 2 and 3 incorporating the stationary gear
+illustrated in FIGS. 1, 2 and 3 incorporating the stationary

-arrangement are provided by weights 51 and 52 which are
+of this arrangement are provided by weights 51 and 52 which are

 constrained to move within a pair of rings 53 and 54.
 The rings

-are carried on the rotating gears 26 and 27 eccentrically relative
+are carried on the rotating gears 26 and 27 eccentrically

-relative to the wheel 50 in a path illustrated in dotted line at
+constrained to move relative to the wheel 50 in a path

-55. In view of the eccentricity of the mounting of the rings on
+illustrated in dotted line at 55.
+In view of the eccentricity of

-the gears, the path lies closer to the axis of the fixed gear 30
+the mounting of the rings on the gears, the path lies closer to

-at the 6 o'clock position as illustrated at 52 than it does at the
+illustrated at 52 than it does at the 12 o'clock position as

-12 o'clock position as illustrated at 51.
-Thus the planet is
+illustrated at 51.
+Thus the planet is moving at a maximum

-moving at a maximum velocity at the largest distance at the 12
+velocity at the largest distance at the 12 o'clock position.
+The

-by the electromagnetic restraining devices schematically indicated
+electromagnetic restraining devices schematically indicated at

-at 56 and 57.
+56 and 57.

 The position of the rings on the gears can be adjusted so as to